open-innovations/leeds-2023/docs/docs/index.md

   [the `/working` folder](https://github.com/open-innovations/leeds-2023/tree/main/working).
 * a transform stage which targets the
   [the `/data` folder](https://github.com/open-innovations/leeds-2023/tree/main/data/).
-* a prepare stage which converts data fo the form requires for site generation (e.g. to drive visualisations).
+* a prepare stage which converts data to the form required for site generation (e.g. to drive visualisations).

 Each of thse stages is described in more detail below.